vuoro/pelimanni/README.md

 A larger `playAhead` will make skipped notes and lag-caused audio glitches less likely, but will also delay any live changes you might be making to the tracks.
 Anything between 0.04–0.5 seconds should be a good choice.

-Below I'm calling it on an interval twice as fast as the `playAhead`, and also whenever the page's visibility changes.
+Below I'm calling it on an interval 4 times as fast as the `playAhead`, and also whenever the page's visibility changes.
 This combination should let music play gaplessly.

 The required parameters are:
 - your `tracks`: array of `[instrumentPreset, sequence]`